IBM/chatbot-deployer/README.md

 ## Privacy Notice

-Sample DevOps pipeline that include this package may be configured to track deployments to [IBM Bluemix](https://www.bluemix.net/) and other platforms.
-The following information is sent to a [Deployment Tracker](https://github.com/IBM/metrics-collector-service) service on each deployment:
+The DevOps pipeline that is included in this package is configured by default with a [Deployment Tracker](https://github.com/IBM/metrics-collector-service) tool.
+The following information is sent when a user deploys an asset from the Bot Asset Exchange:

-* Space ID (`space_id`)
+* Space ID
 * Conversation Service GUID
 * Chatbot Name